 From Figure 1, the exploration phase is the initial evaluation, and it mainly entails qualitative analysis.
-Initially grasping the engineering geological, and hydrogeological, conditions in the area where the tunnel may pass, the route selection and its feasibility, avoidance of geologically complex areas, such as faults, karst, underground rivers, etc. is important.
-In the design stage, based on the site investigation, the geological conditions are analysed further, the risk of the major geologic hazards and their distribution along the route are judged, and corresponding risk control plans formulated.
+It is important to initially grasp the engineering geological, and hydrogeological, conditions in the area where the tunnel may pass, the route selection and its feasibility, avoidance of geologically complex areas, such as faults, karst, underground rivers, etc. In the design stage, based on the site investigation, the geological conditions are analysed further, the risk of the major geologic hazards and their distribution along the route are judged, and corresponding risk control plans are formulated.
 Due to the characteristics of deep tunnels, the geological information in this stage is not sufficient, fuzzy semi-quantitative analysis may be better, although semi-quantitative evaluation cannot give accurate results, the risk assessment results can be divided into several levels (typically four or five), the entire line of tunnel can be divided into different risk grade sections according to the above risk grades, and then risk control plans are formulated which are feasible in cost and time.
 There are more risk factors and more sources of uncertainty in risk assessment during construction.
 If the quality of risk assessment result is not high enough, accidents may happen.
 However, the construction stage is constrained by various factors, and the resources available are also limited, which means that we have to put limited resources into the most in-need sections, namely high-risk areas.
 Then, the precise evaluation models described above can be used to evaluate these high-risk sections.
-Through continuous and dynamic risk assessment research, we can realise the target risk levels at limited economic, time, and human resource, cost: risk can be reduced to an acceptable level.
+Through continuous and dynamic risk assessment research, we can realise the target risk levels at limited economic, time, and human resource, cost.
+Risk can be reduced to an acceptable level.
 Of course, the realisation of this goal is inseparable from the reliable and practical risk assessment results of the design stage.

-At present, various risk analysis methods based on fuzzy set theory have been proposed, different methods have their characteristics and limitations, e.g., the fuzzy risk assessment function analysis model must construct a specific function; mixed risk assessment involves the integration of different expert opinions; the risk assessment levels have been fuzzed in attribute measure-based risk analysis models, but the risk index is regarded as a precise value; the study of similarity measure-based fuzzy risk analysis has aroused wide interest in different fields, and has evolved continuously [54].
-Combined with the characteristics of risk assessment at the design stage, evaluation results should be reliable and easy to understand for decision-makers, and the calculations in the model should not be too complicated.
+At present, various risk analysis methods based on fuzzy set theory have been proposed, different methods have their characteristics and limitations, e.g., the fuzzy risk assessment function analysis model must construct a specific function; mixed risk assessment involves the integration of different expert opinions; the risk assessment levels have been fuzzed in attribute measure-based risk analysis models, but the risk index is regarded as a precise value; the study of similarity measure-based fuzzy risk analysis has aroused wide interest in different fields, and has evolved continuously [56].
+By combining with the characteristics of risk assessment at the design stage, evaluation results should be reliable and easy to understand for decision-makers, and the calculations in the model should not be too complicated.
 Considering the above factors, we believe that the fuzzy risk assessment model, based on a similarity measure, is suitable for risk analysis at the tunnel engineering design stage.

-This paper is organised as follows: an improved research ideas of risk assessment has been proposed based on the research status of similar measure-based fuzzy risk analysis in Section 2.
+This paper is organised as follows: an improved research idea of risk assessment has been proposed based on the research status of similar measure-based fuzzy risk analysis in Section 2.
 In Section 3, based on the deficiency of existing calculation methods of similarity measure, an improved formula is proposed.
-In Section 4, firstly, the similarity measure is transformed into a form of evidence (i.e., a mass function), and then based on the theory of evidence synthesis, different pieces of evidence are synthesised to get the assessment result.
+In Section 4, firstly, the similarity measure is transformed into a form of evidence (i.e., a mass function), and then based on the theory of evidence synthesis, different pieces of evidence are synthesised to obtain the assessment result.
 In Section 5, the proposed risk assessment model is applied to Yuelongmen Tunnel.
 The results show that the proposed method is effective and can be used as an important part of the tunnel safety risk assessment system.
 The main conclusions are drawn in Section 6.

 2. Risk assessment model